• Skip to primary navigation

 Instructions

 • Add 4 cups of the water to a large saucepan and bring to a boil over high heat.
-Add all the citrus slices and let boil for 2 minutes.
+Add the orange slices and boil for 2 minutes.
 With a slotted spoon, take all of them out and momentarily set aside.

 • In the same saucepan, add the remaining 4 cups water and the sugar.
 Bring to a boil over medium heat, stirring occasionally until the sugar has completely dissolved.

 • Turn the heat to medium-low and add all the boiled citrus back in.
 Simmer for 45-60 minutes or until rinds are slightly translucent.
-Gently swirl the oranges every 15 minutes to make sure they are evenly coated with the sugar water.
+Gently swirl the slices every 15 minutes so they cook evenly in the syrup.

-• Transfer the slices to a cooling rack set over a large baking sheet.
+• Transfer the orange slices to a cooling rack set over a baking sheet.
 Let them sit for up to 24 hours or until dry.

-• Use immediately or store citrus in an airtight container in the refrigerator for up to 1 month.
+• Use immediately or store the candied orange slices in an airtight container in the refrigerator for up to 1 month.

 Notes